florensie/GuessWhatWillHappenInThis/README.md

 ## Dependencies

-This mod depends on Fabric API, Cloth Config and includes ARRP
+This mod depends on Fabric API, Cloth Config and includes ARRP and ExpandAbility

 For colored lighting, you will need to install this mod https://modrinth.com/mod/colored-lights